Nowzar: In the Shahnameh

 On his deathbed, Nowzar's father, Manuchehr, told Nowzar to be a humble, righteous king and warned of danger from Turan, where enemies of their ancestors rule.
 Nowzar took the throne and quickly became a weak and greedy king who overtaxed his subjects.
 Realizing that his kingdom was on the brink of collapse from uprising within and rival kingdoms without, Nowzar called on the warrior Sām for help.
 After rejecting a rebellion that offered to make him king, Sām reminded Nowzar of the counsel his father gave him and Nowzar promised to be a righteous and just king from then on.

-While Nowzar tried to stabilize Iran, Pashang, the king of Turan, sent his son, Afrasiab, to invade the weakened kingdom of Iran.
+While Nowzar tried to stabilize Iran, Pashang, the Turanian king, sent his son, Afrasiab, to invade the weakened kingdom of Iran.
 Nowzar led an army against the invaders, but he was captured and killed by Abrasiab.